Japanification: Will the US and Europe Follow Japan’s Economy and Markets?

 Japan has lots of debt, negative population growth, and sagging productivity growth rates.
 This mix has held its growth and inflation down.

 Japanification might be an increasingly less anticipated outcome for the US economy, as it makes up for lots of lost capacity.
-But after the post-pandemic surge, another “big sag” is likely.
+But another “big sag” is likely.

 Even with all the inflationary elements (low interest rates, QE, fiscal stimulus), there are still plenty of deflationary influences: